reub-the-cube/auction-sniper/blog_notes.md

 I was ready to commit here, but realised my Openfire details were in plaintext.
 The other examples online have this too, but I want to be more secure about it, so I set up some Application Settings, using [this blog post](https://montemagno.com/dotnet-maui-appsettings-json-configuration/) for inspiration.

+[This](https://github.com/reub-the-cube/auction-sniper/tree/fef2057406ad9a7340bec34347f40d941b339963) is how the repository looks after this step.

+#### Get the auction to notify the sniper that the auction has ended
 ```
 Expected SniperBiddingStatus() to be "Lost" with a length of 4, but "Joining" has a length of 7, differs near "Joi" (index 0).
 ```
+This failure needs a bit more thinking but I need the status for the sniper to be 'Lost'.
+The behaviour I want if for the app to be notified of the auction closing for the item.
+So I'll need to communicate with the server from the auction server.
+The auction will need to know that the sniper has joined to do this before notifying subscribers.